bbauska/W3Cx-4of5-thru-May-2024/README.md

 current position and monster.speed corresponds to the number of pixels the monster will move between animation frames.

-*Note*: this is not the best way to animate objects in a game; we will look at a far better solution - *"time based animation" - *in another lesson.
+<i>Note</i>: this is not the best way to animate objects in a game; we will
+look at a far better solution - <i>"time based animation" - </i>in another
+lesson.

 <h4>We modified the game loop as follows: